 Managing building density and the use of space on campuses.

-Frequent disinfection of high-touch points, sanitizing stations and touchless entrances.
+Regular cleaning, sanitizing stations and touchless entrances.

 Following required health and safety planning to return to York spaces.